Case Study

-The vast site, which houses over 750 inmates, comprises multiple buildings including cell blocks, visiting zones, gym and exercise areas, and special focus zones, all of which are monitored by over 2000 cameras.
+The vast Category A prison site, which houses over 750 inmates, comprises multiple buildings, including cell blocks, visiting zones, gym and exercise areas, and special focus zones, all monitored by over 2000 cameras.

-A command and control solution was required that would allow operators to monitor and manage all cameras from a single location – the ECR (Emergency Control Room).
-The solution had to be capable of integrating with a wide range of third-party access control, security, and emergency systems operating across the prison estate that are designed to flag up staff and inmate safety risks – a key priority for the prison authority.
+A security and surveillance solution was required that would allow operators to monitor and manage all cameras from a single location—the ECR (Emergency Control Room).
+The solution had to be capable of integrating with a wide range of third-party access control, security, and emergency systems operating across the prison estate, designed to flag up staff and inmate safety risks—a key priority for the prison authority.

-The end-to-end Synergy solution developed by Synectics gives security personnel located in each block 24/7 access to video footage but ensures that overarching control is only allowed by operators based in the central ECR.
+The end-to-end Synergy solution developed by Synectics gives security personnel located in each block 24/7 access to video footage but ensures that operators based in the central ECR are only allowed to exercise overarching control.

-Here, footage from any camera located in any block is monitored, controlled, and reviewed in real time, with integrated GIS mapping displaying camera points, additional location-based data, and live ‘field of view’ plotting on an exact site layout.
-Operators can simply point and click to immediately view live feeds and control PTZ cameras directly from the map.
+Here, footage from any camera located in any block is monitored, controlled, and reviewed in real-time.
+Integrated GIS mapping displays camera points, additional location-based data, and live ‘field of view’ plotting on an exact site layout.
+Operators can simply point and click to view live feeds immediately and control PTZ cameras directly from the map.

-By connecting data from the access control system and information from body-worn emergency alerts, Synergy can immediately flag up the location of a staff member and display footage from the nearest camera, allowing operators to undertake a visual assessment of any potential threat.
+By connecting data from the access control system and information from body-worn emergency alerts, Synergy can immediately flag up a staff member's location and display footage from the nearest camera, allowing operators to assess any potential threat visually.

-The map-centric display, teamed with alert-triggered on-screen guidance workflows, ensures that the right support is dispatched to the correct location as quickly as possible.
+The map-centric display, teamed with alert-triggered on-screen guidance workflows, ensures that the proper support is dispatched to the correct location as quickly as possible.

-Using Synergy, operators in the ECR can monitor any designated ‘safer cells’ and therefore activate/de-activate associated systems including in-cell surveillance, pill-hatch status, and audio logging of conversations with prison staff and from audio call points implemented in partnership with the Samaritans.
+Using Synergy, operators in the ECR can monitor any designated ‘safer cells’ and, therefore, activate and deactivate associated systems, including in-cell surveillance, pill-hatch status, and audio logging of conversations with prison staff and from audio call points implemented in partnership with the Samaritans.

 In addition to supporting those inmates most in need of help, using Synergy to activate safer cell features removes the need to allocate specific blocks or areas of the prison to this purpose, thus reducing situations where vulnerable prisoners might feel even more isolated.